rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 **Optional arguments:**
 - `frame`: frame number, the first frame starts from zero
-- `param`: an array which specifies additional parameters, where:<br>
+- `param`: an array which specifies additional parameters, where:\
-    index 0 - sprite direction for multi-directional FRM<br>
+    index 0 - sprite direction for multi-directional FRM\
     index 1/index 2 - the new width/height to scale the image to.
 Pass -1 to use the original width/height

 ----
 #### interface_print
-`int sfall_func5("interface_print", string text, int winType, int x, int y, int color)`<br>
+`int sfall_func5("interface_print", string text, int winType, int x, int y, int color)`\
 `int sfall_func6("interface_print", string text, int winType, int x, int y, int color, int width)`
 - Displays the text in the specified interface window with the current font.
 Use vanilla `SetFont` function to set the font
 - Returns the count of lines printed, or -1 on any error
 - `text`: the text to be printed.
 Use the `\n` control character to move text to a new line (example: "Hello\nWorld!")
 - `winType`: the type number of the interface window (see `WINTYPE_*` constants in **sfall.h**)
 - `x/y`: offset relative to the top-left corner of the window
 - `color`: the color index in the game palette.
 Pass 0 if the text color was previously set by vanilla `SetTextColor` function.
-It can also take additional flags (via `bwor`) for displaying text:<br>
+It can also take additional flags (via `bwor`) for displaying text:\
-    `0x0010000` - adds a shadow to the text, the `textshadow` compiler constant<br>
+    `0x0010000` - adds a shadow to the text, the `textshadow` compiler constant\
-    `0x1000000` - prevents immediate redrawing of the interface window, the `textdirect` compiler constant (works the other way around)<br>
+    `0x1000000` - prevents immediate redrawing of the interface window, the `textdirect` compiler constant (works the other way around)\
     `0x2000000` - fills the background of the text with black color, the `textnofill` compiler constant (works the other way around)

 **Optional argument:**